npxquynhdhsp/TRNMDA/CODE/README.md

     - kethop_kfold_va_dis_k_2_loai.py: Train the final model.
 ## Usage
   * Download code and data.
+  * Because of the big size of dataset, data in github is uploaded for using one repeat time running.
+You can edit code to run in one repeat time.
+For further data, please feel free send email to npxquynh@hueuni.edu.vn.
   * How to run:
      - For 5-fold-CV in HMDD2 or HMDD3:
       1. Choose dataset and type of evaluation.
 Default: ```HMDD3``` and ```kfold```.
 If you want to change parameters, edit in the file ```params.py```.